Carmelo Anthony has 29 and Blazers down Hornets 123-111

-PORTLAND, Ore.
-(AP) — Carmelo Anthony scored 29 points, Damian Lillard had 23 points and 10 assists and the Portland Trail Blazers snapped a four-game losing streak with a 123-111 victory over the Charlotte Hornets on Monday night.
+Anthony had six of Portland’s franchise-record 24 3-pointers and the Trail Blazers snapped a four-game losing streak with a 123-111 victory on Monday night.

+“I try to embrace the next generation of guys and the young players,” Anthony said of the jersey exchange.
+“It was fun playing against (Ball) tonight.
+I’ve been watching him since he was in high school.
+Just being across from him tonight, getting a chance to really see his game up close in person, getting to see him and what kind of person he is, so it was only right that we did that tonight.”

+At one point Ball hit a 3-pointer and did Anthony’s signature 3-to-the-dome gesture.

+“He can do it.
+He can only do it one time, but he can do it,” Anthony laughed.
+“I blessed him, let him know that he can carry it on.”

+Ball said: “Pretty much it’s just all love and respect both ways.”

-Robert Covington had a season-high 21 points and 10 rebounds for the Blazers, who got off to a sluggish start but led by as many as 19 points in the final quarter.
+Damian Lillard had 21 points and 10 assists and Robert Covington contributed a season-high 21 points and 10 rebounds for the Blazers, who got off to a sluggish start but led by as many as 19 points in the final quarter.
+Lillard also had six 3s.

-Portland finished with a franchise-record 24 3-pointers, led by Lillard and Anthony with six apiece.

-LaMelo Ball had 30 points for the Hornets, who have not won in Portland since March 2008.
+The Hornets have not won in Portland since March 2008.
 The Blazers are 25-6 against Charlotte in Portland.

 Portland had fallen into sixth place in the Western Conference, a half-game back of San Antonio.
 But the Blazers were hoping a quick three-game homestand before the All-Star break puts them back on track